openzipkin/zipkin/zipkin-server/README.md

 $ STORAGE_TYPE=elasticsearch ES_AWS_DOMAIN=mydomain ES_AWS_REGION=ap-southeast-1 java -jar zipkin.jar
 ```

+#### Service and Span names query
+The [Zipkin query api v1](http://zipkin.io/zipkin-api/#/paths/%252Fservices) does not include
+a parameter for how far back to look for service or span names.
+In order
+to prevent excessive load, service and span name queries are limited by
+`QUERY_LOOKBACK`, which defaults to 24hrs (two daily buckets: one for
+today and one for yesterday)

 ### Scribe Collector
 The Scribe collector is enabled by default, configured by the following: